 Clear as mud, right?
 Essentially, the coffee you’re buying is most often named after its origin, and that origin can range in specificity.

-Coffee processing is a discipline unto itself, and one day (soon!) we will provide an entire post about it.
+Coffee processing is a discipline unto itself.
 For now, we’ll give you a crash course in the processes you’re most likely to see on coffee labels and what they (generally) mean.

 Some coffee bags include this marker of identity, some don’t.
 If you happen to see a 4 digit number followed by “masl”, that’s the roasters way of communicating the elevation–or meters above sea level–at which the coffee was grown.
 As with most variables in the life of a coffee bean, elevation has a direct impact on the resulting crop.
 Very generally speaking, coffees at high elevations (~1,200 meters and above) are denser, have more sugar content, and are of higher quality.

 What even is a tasting note.
 Who gets to say whether a coffee tastes like “stone fruit, cocoa, and hazelnut” or “tropical, boozey, and summertime.”
 Sensory analysis is both an actual science with controls and methods of measurement and a subjective feely-fest.
 And honestly, I’m here for both of those things.
 Taste will always vary from palate to palate, but it’s absolutely true and proven that different coffees from different places taste… different.
 Tasting notes aren’t gospel.
 They also aren’t indicative of any added or artificial flavoring.
 Tasting notes are a roasters way of telling you what they experienced in the cup during their quality processing, and what they hope you’ll experience as well.